 Mistake #1: Not Using Keywords Correctly

-I've been selling products that I've designed on several "print on demand" sites such as Zazzle and Cafepress and would like to share some tips for others who might be considering doing the same.
+I've been selling products that I've designed on several "print-on-demand" sites, such as Zazzle and Cafepress, and I would like to share some tips for others who might be considering doing the same.
 I've made some good income over the past 10 years, and while my monthly checks were usually never more than $100, I didn't have to do any more work after I'd uploaded my designs.
-When someone purchases one of my designs, the print on demand site does all the work, prints the design on stickers, mugs, shirts, etc., and ships them to the customer, and then I get a percentage of the transaction.
+When someone purchases one of my designs, the print-on-demand site does all the work, prints the design on stickers, mugs, shirts, etc., and ships them to the customer, and then I get a percentage of the transaction.

-In the beginning there were not that many other designers uploading designs, and I sold quite a lot of things.
-Gradually however, as more content was uploaded, my designs became harder for people to find, and as a result I sold fewer products.
-In the beginning I was fairly careless about what keywords that I used.
+In the beginning, there were not that many other designers uploading designs, and I sold quite a lot of things.
+Gradually, however, as more content was uploaded, my designs became harder for people to find, and as a result, I sold fewer products.
+In the beginning, I was fairly careless about what keywords I used.
 I now realize that had I been choosing to use more and better keywords on each of my listings, I could have gained more traffic to my designs.
-For example, if a product was a sticker for Modesto California, I may have only input "Modesto, modesto ca, modesto california" and called it "good".
-Now, for a similar product I might add the county, a neighboring town or two, the state, and more specific keywords to catch those searching for a particular type of sticker for that town, such as "Modesto retro".
-I also now realize that the site automatically adds the item, such as "sticker" to my keywords, so adding kewords such as "Modesto sticker" is unnecessary and may even hurt search results.
+For example, if a product was a sticker for Modesto, California, I may have only input "Modesto, modesto ca, modesto california" and called it "good."
+Now, for a similar product, I might add the county, a neighboring town or two, the state, and more specific keywords to catch those searching for a particular type of sticker for that town, such as "Modesto retro."
+I also now realize that the site automatically adds the item, such as "sticker," to my keywords, so adding keywords such as "Modesto sticker" is unnecessary and may even hurt search results.

 Mistake #2: Not Adjusting My Design Properly for Each Product

-On Zazzle the designer interface is a bit more modern.
-Still however, you will have to adjust some designs to fit onto products.
-For example, if you have a square image and want to add it to a square sticker, you'll most likely have to adjust your image by pulling in the top and sides, so that edges don't get cut off when the sticker are die cut.
-For Christmas ornament, you may find that the hole where the ornament is hung from ends up sitting in the middle of an important part of your design, so you'll have to adjust it.
+On Zazzle, the designer interface is a bit more modern.
+Still, however, you will have to adjust some designs to fit onto products.
+For example, if you have a square image and want to add it to a square sticker, you'll most likely have to adjust your image by pulling in the top and sides so that edges don't get cut off when the sticker is die cut.
+For a Christmas ornament, you may find that the hole where the ornament is hung ends up sitting in the middle of an important part of your design, so you'll have to adjust it.

 Mistake #4: Not Using Social Media to Promote Products

-If you're considering selling on print on demand sites, go ahead an create some social media accounts for yourself and begin to build a following.
-Eventually you can share some of the things that you create, but don't just use that account to promote your products.
+If you're considering selling on print-on-demand sites, go ahead and create some social media accounts for yourself and begin to build a following.
+Eventually, you can share some of the things that you create, but don't just use that account to promote your products.
 In order to keep and grow followers, make sure that you also share interesting content that's not related to a product you're selling.
-Avoid being "spammy" and you'll find that you get better results by adding a product every so often instead of as your main type of posts.
+Avoid being "spammy," and you'll find that you get better results by adding a product every so often instead of as your main type of post.

-In the beginng I was using only Cafepress to sell my designs on products.
+In the beginning, I was using only Cafepress to sell my designs on products.
 Once I added Zazzle and Teepublic, I began to sell more products and earn more money.
 There is no rule against uploading the same designs to multiple sites.
-You aren't in any kind of exclusive agreement with any one of them when you add a design and there's no reason not to add the same design on multiple sites.
+You aren't in any kind of exclusive agreement with any one of them when you add a design, and there's no reason not to add the same design on multiple sites.
 Also, you may want to consider trying different sites for different products.
-It pays to upload some of your designs to different products and find what does best on each print on demand site.
+It pays to upload some of your designs to different products and find what does best on each print-on-demand site.

 A Few Other Tips

-You may not get rich or quit your day job from designing for print on demand sites such as Zazzle; however, if you're persistent, you can make you some decent side income.
+You may not get rich or quit your day job from designing for print-on-demand sites such as Zazzle; however, if you're persistent, you can make some decent side income.

 Linda Crampton from British Columbia, Canada on January 13, 2021: